Dual Enrollment through the Program for Accelerated College Enrollment (PACE)

 - Provide a smooth transition from high school to the academic demands of college;

 - Guarantee college credit with successful course completion in one semester.

 Who is Eligible?

-High school juniors and seniors may be eligible, based on parent permission, guidance counselor approval and meeting HGTC placement requirements (SAT, ACT, or ACCUPLACER HGTC’s new placement test.
+High school juniors and seniors may be eligible, based on parent permission, guidance counselor approval and meeting HGTC placement requirements (SAT, ACT, or Next-Generation ACCUPLACER, HGTC’s placement test.
 Guidance Counselors also consider high school performance, including overall GPA, in recommending students for the PACE program.
-Each prospective PACE student must complete the PACE Application Packet.
+Each prospective PACE student must complete the PACE Online Application.

 Permission is required for all high school students to enroll in PACE courses.
 Private-school or home-schooled students who wish to enroll for dual credit must request written confirmation from their private high school or home-school organization

 to document that high school credit will be awarded.

 PACE dual credit allows students to enroll in University Parallel courses for college credit, as well as high school credit.
 Students who take these courses are earning credits towards high school graduation requirements and also obtain college credit.
 These courses are taken during the normal school operational hours and will affect high school GPA.